 The reasons we don’t want black bears coming around human habitation in search of food are obvious.
 Sadly, it usually doesn’t end well for bears that get out of control.
 Feed the birds in the morning, and let the feeder run dry at night.
 Bring the feeder indoors in the evening if you must.
 Bears usually hit your feeder at night, so this mostly eliminates the problem.

-Worse than squirrels, chipmunks and black bears put together is the cat issue.
-Cats kill millions of wild birds every year.
+Worse than squirrels, chipmunks, and black bears put together is the cat issue.
+Cats kill billions of wild birds every year.
 Cats are predators, and even well-fed cats will kill a bird if they can.
-It isn’t the cat’s fault; it is the owners fault.
+It isn’t the cat’s fault; it is the owner's fault.
 Keep your cat indoors!

 House cats are not a natural part of our ecosystem, and they can devastate a local bird population.
 If you know you have a cat issue, please do not put out food and water for birds until it is resolved.
 You’d only be ringing the dinner bell for the cats.